Martynas Varnas

-Martynas Varnas (born 21 January 1997) is a Lithuanian professional basketball player who last played for Kolossos Rodou of the Greek Basketball League.
-He was selected to the 2015 FIBA Europe Under-18 Championship All-Tournament Team after winning bronze medals with the Lithuania national team.
-Following the solid performance in the youth competition, it was reported that Varnas will receive a chance to join Žalgiris Kaunas club in 2015.
-Varnas, together with his age teammates: Tadas Sedekerskis and Laurynas Birutis, was invited to play in the FIBA's Youth All-Star Game during EuroBasket 2015.
+Martynas Varnas (born 21 January 1997) is a Lithuanian professional basketball player for Rīgas Zeļļi of the Latvian-Estonian Basketball League (LEBL).
+He was selected to the 2015 FIBA Europe Under-18 Championship All-Tournament Team after winning the bronze medal with the Lithuania national team.
+Varnas, together with his teammates Tadas Sedekerskis and Laurynas Birutis, were invited to play in the FIBA's Youth All-Star Game during EuroBasket 2015.